Paying Past Due Taxes

 Motor Vehicle Taxes

 If motor vehicle taxes remain unpaid, you will be unable to renew ANY vehicle registrations with the Connecticut Department of Motor Vehicles (DMV), per Connecticut General Statute 14-33.
 Past due motor vehicle taxes must be paid in full in order to receive DMV tax clearance.
-You also must pay a $5 fee per name each year for each motor vehicle registration DMV release.
+You also must pay an additional fee of $5 per vehicle, per year for a DMV release.

 All outstanding vehicle taxes in your name, including taxes not yet delinquent, must be paid in full in order for a release to be issued.
 If you must pay your past due motor vehicle taxes with a personal check, you will not receive a DMV clearance for 30 days.
 An ATM is available in the tax collector's office.

 Effective November 2015, the Department of Motor Vehicles discontinued use of the paper 'release' or stamp for tax clearance.
 All motor vehicle tax clearances are now done electronically, overnight.

 If you want to be cleared for DMV IMMEDIATELY and do not want to wait overnight, you may request an express DMV clearance for an additional fee of $20.
 This will done for you if time and staffing permit and if the DMV system is accessible and functioning.

 Please note that payment by "E Check" (ACH payment) , and payments made over the telephone or on line, do not give you immediate clearance for tax purposes, because our office still has to process those payments.